scott-guthridge/pylibvna/docs/source/cal-examples.rst

 One-Port Reflect Only
 ---------------------

-Create the calibration from measurements of short, open and load standards.
+Calibrate the VNA from measurements of short, open and load standards using Agilent calibration kit models.

 .. literalinclude:: ../../examples/1x1-calibrate.py
    :language: python